Russian Honey Cake Recipe

 Use the resistance of the surface to pull the dough tightly together.
 Gently pinch a seal where the edges come together.

 This bread is super soft, even the second day.
-Generally speaking, homemade bread doesn’t last longer than a few days because it doesn’t contain any preservatives.
-Store leftovers tightly closed in plastic wrap or a bread bag.
+Homemade bread doesn’t last longer than a few days because it doesn’t contain any preservatives.
+Store leftovers at room temperature tightly closed in plastic wrap, plastic bag (with zipper top) or a bread bag.

-Wait until the loaf is completely cooled.
+If you’d like to freeze leftovers, wait until the loaf is completely cooled.
 Then, simply slice to your desired thickness and place in a freezer safe bag.
 Store in the freezer for up to one month.
-I love using frozen leftovers for toast or toasted sandwiches.

 Easy Sandwich Bread